Thousands march in Israel as Netanyahu allies push overhaul

 Netanyahu and his supporters say the proposed changes are needed to rein in a judiciary that wields too much power.
 But his critics say the judicial overhaul is tantamount to a coup and will destroy Israeli democracy.
 They also say that Netanyahu, who is on trial for a series of corruption charges, has a conflict of interest.

 The protesters came from across the country.
-Organizers claimed that upwards of 100,000 people were in attendance, with Arab, women and LGBTQ activists, as well as leaders of the opposition parties, addressing the crowd.
-They were joined by groups of academics, army reservists, students, LGBTQ activists, high-tech employees and pensioners.
-Police estimates cited by Israeli media were around 90,000.
+Organizers said that upwards of 100,000 people were in attendance, with female LGBTQ activists and leaders of the opposition parties addressing the crowd.

 Thousands of people arrived in Jerusalem on packed trains, streaming up escalators in the city’s main train station chanting, “democracy,” cheering and whistling, and waving the national flag.
 Hundreds of others gathered in protest at Jerusalem’s Western Wall, the holiest site where Jews can pray, before marching toward the Knesset.